-As President of the Ulster Branch, I am pleased to be able to extend both my own, and the Ulster Branch’s best wishes to City of Armagh Rugby Football Club for the 2016-17 season.
+On behalf of the IRFU Ulster Branch, I am delighted to send our best wishes to the players, coaches and volunteers of City of Armagh RFC for the 2019-20 season.

 President, IRFU (Ulster Branch)